 That love has only grown as they have.

-Don’t feel as though your relationship is inadequate in the beginning.
-You’re doing just fine brother, your wife has had a 9 month head start toward the relationship with your child.
-When it is born and you see that immediate link you’ll feel the love every man feels for his offspring, but you won’t feel that ‘in love’ connection until you’ve spent time with the baby and it’s ‘earned’ that part of your heart.
+You’re doing just fine brother, your wife has had a 9 month head start toward the relationship with your child and when it is born and you see that immediate link you’ll feel the love every man feels for his offspring, but you won’t feel that in love connection until you’ve spent time with the baby and its earned that part of your heart.

 Again, congratulations – fatherhood is awesome.